emberjs/guides/source/localizable/object-model/computed-properties-and-aggregate-data.md

 2. An item is added to the `todos` array.
 3. An item is removed from the `todos` array.
 4. The `todos` property of the component is changed to a different array.

+### Multiple Dependent Keys

+It's important to note that the `@each` key can be dependant on more than one key.
+For example, if you are using `Ember.computed` to sort an array by multiple keys, you would declare the dependency with braces: `todos.@each.{priority,title}`

+### Computed Property Macros

 Ember also provides a computed property macro [`computed.filterBy`](http://emberjs.com/api/classes/Ember.computed.html#method_filterBy),